enkidevs/curriculum/lua/roblox-studio/cframes-i/cframes-syntax-ii.md

 partVariable.CFrame = CFrame.Angles(X, math.rad(90), Z)
 --If I want to change the orientation by 90 degrees in the y axis
 ```
-> If you're comfortable using radians, you can access pi using math.pi
+> If you're comfortable using radians, you can access pi using `math.pi` .

 ---